THE PROBLEM WITH FRETTING

 What is the promise to those who turn from evil and do good?
 It is that they will dwell in the land forever.

 “They will be protected forever.”
 If I am hearing the Spirit correctly, we in the United States are facing days of bloodshed.
-We slowly but surely are ruling God out of our country.
+We slowly but surely are driving God out of our country.

-If we desire to be protected along with our loved ones, then we must turn from evil and do good.
-It is not enough to go to Church and sing hymns or choruses, no matter how fervently.
+If we want to be protected along with our loved ones, then we must turn from evil and do good.
+It is not enough to go to church and sing hymns or choruses, no matter how fervently.
 We absolutely must turn from evil and do good.

 We have no need to be concerned about the wicked or their offspring.
 It is those who turn from evil and do good who will inherit the earth and dwell in it forever.

 Is this true today?
-Is it the man who practices righteous behavior whose mouth utters wisdom and whose tongues speaks what is just?
-Or is it the man who professes belief in Christ whose mouth utters wisdom and whose tongues speaks what is just?
+Is it the man who practices righteous behavior whose mouth utters wisdom and whose tongue speaks what is just?
+Or is it the man who professes belief in Christ whose mouth utters wisdom and whose tongue speaks what is just?
 What does your experience tell you is the correct answer?

 Paul said we are to be an epistle that is read by people.
-This means our thinking, speaking, and acting must be in harmony with that which Paul and the other Apostles had written.
+This means our thinking, speaking, and acting must be in harmony with what Paul and the other Apostles had written.

 People cannot see imputed righteousness, only actual righteousness of behavior.
-When the only righteousness we have is that which is imputed to us on the basis of our belief in Jesus Christ, then there is no epistle for the world to read.
+When the only righteousness we have is what is imputed to us on the basis of our belief in Jesus Christ, then there is no epistle for the world to read.

 The wicked lie in wait for the righteous, seeking their very lives; but the LORD will not leave them in their power or let them be condemned when brought to trial.
-(Psalms 37:32,33)
+(Psalm 37:32,33)

 Hell today is furious.
 The time for the torture of the wicked spirits is near.
 America has stood for the Christian Gospel.
 Therefore it is subject to attack.
 You may notice how every symbol of Christianity in America is being attacked.
 It is Satan’s desire to erase all references to Christ and His cross.
 As a result, much of our culture is being removed so as not to annoy those of a different religious persuasion.

 I cannot tell you how it all will work out in the future.
 The Lord is warning me of moral chaos and persecution on the horizon.
-This can be expected, because God is not pleased with being ignored in America, a country He has blessed so richly.
+This can be expected, because God is displeased with being rejected in America, a country He has blessed so richly.